valentine-ch/steam-launch/README.md

 ```
 **Note 1:** This works only for installed games or games that have residual files in the `steamapps` directory.
 **Note 2:** Game name must be exact match (case sensitive).
-**Note 3:** For non-standard Steam installations you may need to update `steam-launch` config first.
+**Note 3:** For some non-standard Steam installations you may need to update `steam-launch` settings first.
 #### c.
 Using the Steam Web API
 Alternatively, you can search for the game appid using the Steam Web API:
 ```bash